basit-dev-64/Todolist/README.md

 # Todolist
-A basic todolists made using react hooks and state .
+A basic todolist made using react hooks and state .